Back to explore the toolkit

 Overview

-While the ideal timing for initiation of medication assisted treatment (MAT) would be early in the pregnancy, implementation of an inpatient protocol for evidence-based evaluation, treatment, and discharge of pregnant patients with opioid use disorder (OUD) is the next best opportunity to address the chronic disease of OUD and improve long term outcomes for the pregnant woman and her affected infant.
+While the ideal timing for initiation of medication assisted treatment (MAT) would be early in the pregnancy, implementation of an inpatient protocol for evidence-based evaluation, initiation of treatment, and discharge of peripartum patients with opioid use disorder (OUD) is the next best opportunity to address the chronic disease of OUD and improve long term outcomes for the pregnant woman and her affected infant.

 Why we are recommending this best practice

 The patient with OUD who presents to labor and delivery in labor also presents with a unique opportunity to initiate treatment for opioid use.
 While the provider and nursing staff may initially find such a patient challenging, they can introduce life-changing therapy at this distinct moment.
-Providers often feel uncomfortable prescribing MAT for various reasons, many of which are common misperceptions, including:
+Staff plays a critical role in dismantling health-related stigma that often prevents this population from accessing life-saving treatments through education, interprofessional collaboration and engaging the pregnant/parenting person.
+Additionally, providers often feel uncomfortable prescribing MAT for various reasons, many of which are common misperceptions, including:

 • Myth: Inpatient providers believe they cannot treat OUD because they do not have a waiver to prescribe MAT (“X waiver”).

-• Fact: federal law allows providers without an X waiver to administer or dispense (but not prescribe) buprenorphine on an inpatient basis for up to 72 hours.
+• Fact: Even before the elimination of the waiver, federal law allowed providers without an X waiver to administer or dispense (but not prescribe) buprenorphine on an inpatient basis for up to 72 hours.
 This law is known as the “three-day rule” and provides for effective treatment of acute withdrawal in the emergency department or inpatient setting.

 • Myth: There may be possible deleterious fetal effect.

 • Fact: MAT, particularly buprenorphine, is the gold standard for treatment of OUD and is safe during pregnancy.
-Split dosing or even higher overall dosing may be required during pregnancy.
+Higher overall dosing of both buprenorphine and methadone and split dosing regimens are often required during pregnancy.
 On the other hand, withdrawal is associated with high rates of relapse and poor outcomes for both mother and infant.

 • Myth: Neonatal abstinence syndrome (NAS) will be more severe, especially with the higher doses of buprenorphine needed during pregnancy.